What is a Geopark?

 The majority of the shoreline of Manazuru was not created by sea erosion.
 In the past, stone was quarried from the Manazuru shoreline and you can see traces of the quarries in various areas of the shoreline (arrow holes).

-The entrance to Hakone Geopark flourished as a castle town from the Sengoku (warring states) era.
-Odawara-jo Castle and Ishigakiyama ichiya-jo Castle that became the stage of history, used the lava from the activity of the Hakone volcano to make a stone wall and is an area where you can see usage of the geological resources and touch a part of Japan’s history of that era.
+The Odawara City area is the entrance to Hakone Geopark and flourished as a castle town from the Sengoku (warring states) era.
+Odawara-jo Castle and Ishigakiyama-ichiya-jo Castle also became a stage in history.
+The stone walls of Odawara-jo Castle and Ishigakiyama-ichiya-jo Castle were made from lava from the Hakone Volcano.
+The Odawara City area is an area where you can see geological resources being used and where you can come in contact with a piece of Japan’s History.

 23Odawara-jo Castle and Odawara Irrigation Channels